 \item To develop a novel GA-based method that can efficiently evolve local explanations.
 Since LIME uses a linear model with Lasso regularisation \cite{efron2004least} to select superpixels, it requires high computational cost for sampling a large number of perturbed images.
 To resolve this issue, the proposed method will directly optimise the superpixel selection without any sampling process.

 \item To design a new encoding strategy that can encode the interpretable features, i.e., superpixels, to a binary vector.
 The encoding strategy needs to accommodate all of the superpixels, so it is possible for the proposed method to select any number of superpixels.
-This will break LIME's restraint of pre-fixing the number of selected superpixels.
+However, LIME needs to define the number of superpixels beforehand, which may require fine-tuning for different images.
+The proposed method will break LIME's limitation of pre-fixing the number of selected superpixels.

 \item To propose a new fitness function that can effectively evaluate the selected superpixels.
 The proposed fitness function is expected to have the ability of evaluating the selected superpixels represented by the encoded vector based on any deep CNN model.
+By optimising the fitness value, the superpixels that improve the probability of deep CNNs for making the specific prediction are selected, while the noisy superpixels are removed.
 Therefore, the proposed method can be leveraged to explain the predictions of any deep CNN model.

 \item To perform further analysis to examine the explainability and the model-agnostic characteristic of the proposed method.
-This is to investigate whether the proposed method has the ability to explain the predictions of deep CNN models without knowing the details of the deep CNNs.
+These analyses confirm that the proposed method has the ability to explain the predictions of deep CNN models without knowing the details of the deep CNNs.

 \end{enumerate}